 1997 Whooper Swan

 2001 Darley Dale

 Bryan’s first started exhibiting with the British Iris Society in 1967 when he won the Peckham Cup, and was an active exhibitor until the late 1990’s.
-During the next forty years he won a wide assortment of trophies including the Fothergill, Romney Townrow and Insole trophies, and some of these on several occasions, as well as several RHS Awards of Merit.
+Over forty years he won a wide assortment of trophies including the Fothergill, Romney Townrow and Insole trophies, and some of these on several occasions, as well as several RHS Awards of Merit.